openline-ai/openline.ai/blog/openline-hubspot-connector.md

 ---
-slug: openline-hubspot-connector
+slug: openline-customeros-hubspot-connector
 title: Keep your operational teams in the loop with new Hubspot Connector
-description: Hubspot now integrates directly with Openline customerOS
+description: Boost your team's efficiency and ROI with the CustomerOS Hubspot Connector.
+Experience seamless data synchronization, improved collaboration, and reduced expenses.
+Schedule a demo today!
-date: 2023-04-14
+date: 2023-04-16
 image: ./images/hero/hubspot-connector-hero.jpg
 authors: [matt]
 tags: [customerOS, hubspot, connectors]